nsegwrg/DATA2001_Group/README.md

 # DATA2001_Group

-Handling Multiple Datasets via PostgreSql and coding in Python Jupyter Notebooks
+Performed a Greater Sydney Analysis and scored SA2 levels in Sydney based on different criteria, i.e. variables in a dataset Handled multiple datasets via PostgreSql and coded in Python Jupyter Notebooks